henrik/old-henrik.nyh.se/_posts/2012-07-17_16-30-project-wide-search-and-replace-in-vim-with-qdo.markdown

 I think it's unlikely that Vim will have a solution any time soon fully as convenient and well-integrated as in more modern editors.
 The per-buffer find-and-replace in Vim is dusted with enough special Vim magic that it won't match up perfectly with the syntax of project-wide search tools like ack, grep or git-grep.
 And in a large project, you need fast tools like those.

-So while I I don't know of a solution that is on par with the convenience of search-and-replace in other editors, I do consider this one more convenient than switching to another editor – for a while I used TextMate alongside Vim for project find-and-replace.
+So while I don't know of a solution that is on par with the convenience of search-and-replace in other editors, I do consider this one more convenient than switching to another editor – for a while I used TextMate alongside Vim for project-wide find-and-replace.

 And as usual with Vim, you get a lot of power you may not find in those other editors.